mmoore483/quiz/README.md

 - Log into your GitHub then find the gitpod repository
 - Click the Code button
-- If cloning with HTTPS click the clipboard icon to copy the link
+- If cloning with HTTPS, click the clipboard icon to copy the link
 - Open Gitbash
 - Change the current working directory to the location where you want the cloned directory to be.
 - Type git clone, and then paste the URL you copied earlier.